TimesysGit/meta-timesys/README.md

 ```

-### Specifying a LinuxLink Key File
+### Specifying a Vigiles API Key File

-Full CVE reporting requires a LinuxLink License Key, though the Vigiles CVE Scanner will still execute in
+Full CVE reporting requires a Vigiles API Key, though the Vigiles CVE Scanner will still execute in
 Demo Mode and produce an abbreviated report if one is not configured.

 To use an alternate key, or a key in a non-default location, you can specify the location in _conf/local.conf_ with a statement like the following: